Jivaroan peoples: Headhunting

-Jivaro Gardening
+Gardening

 Unlike many other cultures, the Jivaro cultures place more emphasis on gardening than they do on hunting.
 This is due to the unpredictable nature of hunting in their native region of the Amazon.
 As a result, a ritualistic approach to gardening sprouted in the Jivaro cultures.

 Despite the reliable, elaborate system of horticulture the Jivaro have developed, they still believe the act to be “…as fraught with uncertainty as hunting” as Michael Brown stated in a paper titled, “Aguaruna Jivaro Gardening Magic in Alto Rio Mayo, Peru.”
 He then went on to say that in order, “To encourage the growth of their cultivated plants they sing magical gardening songs, perform a set of ritual acts when planting a new garden, and observe certain taboos connected with garden work.”
 Much like similar beliefs and rituals associated with hunting, the Jivaro believe that spirits reside in the plants and they need to be encouraged to grow by various songs, chants, and dances.

 Owing to the belief of spirits residing in the plants, the garden is regarded as a place of great spiritual significance.
 Like the inside of a temple, the garden is a place where one receives sanctuary.